History

 Clues to mechanical causes:

-- Pain with prolonged standing and walking – dysplasia (rim loading, labral degeneration, abductor fatigue), foveal impingement, cartilage defects, abductor dysfunction
+| Pain with prolonged standing/walking | Dysplasia (rim loading, labral degeneration, abductor fatigue), foveal impingement, cartilage defects, abductor dysfunction |

-- Pain with sitting, getting in and out of a car – intra-articular impingement.
-Inability to squat or sit cross-legged suggests intra- or extra-articular causes of impingement.
+| Pain with sitting, getting in/out of car | Intra-articular impingement.
+Inability to squat or sit cross-legged suggests intra- or extra-articular causes. |

-- Groin pain – intra-articular: anterior labral tear from FAI or anterior dysplasia, synovitis, joint irritation.
+| Groin pain | Intra-articular: anterior labral tear from FAI or anterior dysplasia, synovitis, joint irritation.
 Extra-articular: subspine impingement, iliopsoas tendinitis, bursitis, snapping, adductor strain.
-Non-hip: hernia, inguinal lymphadenopathy, upper lumbar radiculopathy, pelvic referred pain.
+Non-hip: hernia, inguinal lymphadenopathy, upper lumbar radiculopathy, pelvic referred pain. |

-- Lateral hip pain – commonly referred from all intra-articular hip conditions, anterolateral hip impingement, gluteus medius and minimus tendinopathy, abductor fatigue/insufficiency, trochanteric bursitis, ITB irritation and snapping.
+| Lateral hip pain | Commonly referred from all intra-articular hip conditions, anterolateral hip impingement, gluteus medius and minimus tendinopathy, abductor fatigue/insufficiency, trochanteric bursitis, ITB irritation and snapping. |

-- Posterior hip pain – posterior hip impingement, posterior dysplasia, piriformis syndrome, other sciatic entrapment, GT impingement, LT impingement, proximal hamstring tear, pudendal nerve entrapment, G. max tendinitis, referred pain from SI joint and lumbar spine.
+| Posterior hip pain | Posterior hip impingement, posterior dysplasia, piriformis syndrome, other sciatic entrapment, GT impingement, LT impingement, proximal hamstring tear, pudendal nerve entrapment, G. max tendinitis, referred pain from SI joint and lumbar spine. |

 Impingement sign is positive in both as well as in most hip conditions.
 Lack of pain in other directions and lack of rest pain differentiate mechanical pain from diseases like AVN, synovitis, and transient osteoporosis.